fametrano/fametrano.github.io/_pages/about.md

   Department of Statistics and Quantitative Methods, University of Milano-Bicocca
   Department of Law, University of Milano-Bicocca
   Department of Mathematics, University of Milano
-  Mathematical, Physical and Natural Sciences / Law Interfaculty, Università Cattolica (Brescia)
+  Mathematical, Physical and Natural Sciences / Law Interfaculty, Università Cattolica del Sacro Cuore (Brescia)
 * Founder and coadministrator of QuantLib and btclib
   <http://quantlib.org>, <http://github.com/dginst/btclib>